Wizcorp/image-preloader/README.md

-ImagePreloader
+image-preloader
 ==============

-ImagePreloader is an image preloader particularly designed to work with canvas.
+image-preloader is an image preloader particularly designed to work with canvas.

 # Overview